rsmith-nl/lamprop/README.rst

 Requirements
 ------------

+This program requires at least Python 3.
+It is *not* compatible with Python 2!
-This program requires Python (version 3), and the numpy module.
-This version was developed and tested using Python 3.7 and numpy 1.15.1.
-But older versions will probably work fine.
+This version was developed and tested using Python 3.7.
+Older versions of Python 3 will probably work fine.

 Developers